DanMcInerney/LANs.py/README.md

 Multithreaded asynchronous packet parsing/injecting arp spoofer.

 Individually arpspoofs the target box, router and DNS server if necessary.
-Displays all most the interesting bits of their traffic.
+Does not poison anyone else on the network.
+Displays all most the interesting bits of their traffic and can inject custom html into pages they visit.
 Cleans up after itself.

 Prereqs: Linux, scapy, python nfqueue-bindings, aircrack-ng, python twisted, BeEF (optional), wireless card capable of injection

-Tested on Kali 1.0
+Tested on Kali 1.0.
+In the following examples 192.168.0.5 will be the attacking machine and 192.168.0.10 will be the victim.

 Simplest usage: